freeCodeCamp/guide/src/pages/agile/index.md

 ---
 ## Agile

 Agile software development is a collection of methodologies used to manage teams of developers.
+It is widely used in industries today.

 Agile emphasizes asking end users what they want, and frequently showing them demos of the product as it is developed.